otvam/wooden_truck_laser_cut/README.md

 Here are the main differences between the proposed model and LuRhe's version:
 * A CNC milling machine is not required, all the pieces can be laser-cutted.
 * The model is more robust.
 Small features have been removed or reinforced.
+* A towing hook has been added on the front and back.

 ## Photos